XWangLabTHU/cfDNApipe/README.md

 )
 ```

-After analysis, user can get all the output as well as reports for case and control.
+After analysis, users can get all the output as well as reports for case and control.
 Of course, the comparison results will be saved in **case folder**.

 If you want build <font color=red>customized</font> pipeline in a case-control study, please use **switchConfigure** before any operation. **switchConfigure** function tells the program that the following steps should be saved in case or control specific folders.
-Below is a small demostration.
+Below is a small demonstration.
 For a more detailed example, please see Section 6.3.

 ``` Python
 from cfDNApipe import *